Alamohan Das: India Machinery Co.

 In 1930, he founded the India Machinery Co., which, according to Government reports, was one of the few companies that produced machines of grade 1 category.
 Amongst the products of the company were lathes, weighing machines, textile manufacturing machines, and printing machines.
-In 1937 he started Bharat Jute Mill.
+In 1937, he started Bharat Jute Mill.

 Political career

-In independent India's first election in 1951, he won a seat in the West Bengal state assembly, contesting as an independent candidate from Amta (Vidhan Sabha constituency).
+In independent India's first election in 1951, he won from the Amta North assembly constituency in the West Bengal state assembly, contesting as an independent candidate.